 When I look at public leadership, the view is dismal.

 I think about you and me.
 Our spheres of influence.
-Our everyday interactions with folks.
-Colleagues, clients, friends.
+Our daily interactions with folks.
+Colleagues, clients, friends, strangers.
 Our laboratory for everyday leadership.

 Can they trust us?

 Let’s assume competence, for a moment.
 Let’s assume we honor our commitments.